lcerdeira/fonZ/README.md

 2 js one for fonZ application and the other for a list of fonts - only the name
 1 image svg optional for the background

+## released versione beta zeta 5
+restyling
+now fonZ is to right and the scroll bar to left
+panels change form when fonts are written
+button are hidden when the script is searching for fonts
+more fonts

 ## released version beta zeta 4
 speed because the script was braked
 issue now too many movements